Ross Lake Provincial Park

 Boat Launch

-Ross Lake Park is a popular year round fishing spot.
+Ross Lake Park is a popular year-round fishing spot.
 BC Environment stocks Ross Lake with rainbow and eastern brook trout.
 Visitors can ice fish during the winter months.
-The lake has a boat launch but has an 'Electric Motors Only' policy.
+The lake has a boat launch but has an “Electric Motors Only” policy.

 Campfires

-While campfires are allowed and campfire rings are provided at each campsite, we encourage visitors to conserve wood and protect the environment by minimizing the use of fire and using campstoves instead.
-Firewood can be purchased in the park or you may bring your own wood.Fees for firewood are set locally and may vary from park to park.
+While campfires are allowed and campfire rings are provided at the picnic sites, we encourage visitors to conserve wood and protect the environment by minimizing the use of fire and using campstoves instead.
+Firewood may be purchased in the park or you may bring your own wood.
+Fees for firewood are set locally and may vary from park to park.
 Limited burning hours or campfire bans may be implemented.
-To preserve vegetation and ground cover, please don't gather firewood from the area around your campsite or elsewhere in the park (this is a ticketable offence under the Park Act).
+To preserve vegetation and ground cover, please don’t gather firewood from the area around your campsite or elsewhere in the park (this is a ticketable offence under the Park Act).
 Dead wood is an important habitat element for many plants and animals and it adds organic matter to the soil.

 Picnic Areas

-Ross Lake Park is popular with residents for day use picnicking on the lakeshore.
-The park offers a pleasant day use area with picnic tables, fire rings and pit toilets.
-Note: the area is open all year but the snow is not plowed during the winter.
+Ross Lake Park is popular with residents for day-use picnicking on the lakeshore.
+The park offers a pleasant day-use area with picnic tables, fire rings and pit toilets.
+The day-use area is open with services from May 15 to September 3.

 Pit or Flush Toilets